Near-semiring

-In mathematics, a near-semiring (also seminearring) is an algebraic structure more general than a near-ring or a semiring.
+In mathematics, a near-semiring, also called a seminearring, is an algebraic structure more general than a near-ring or a semiring.
 Near-semirings arise naturally from functions on monoids.

 Definition

 A near-semiring is a set S with two binary operations "+" and "·", and a constant 0 such that (S, +, 0) is a monoid (not necessarily commutative), (S, ·) is a semigroup, these structures are related by a single (right or left) distributive law, and accordingly 0 is a one-sided (right or left, respectively) absorbing element.

 Formally, an algebraic structure (S, +, ·, 0) is said to be a near-semiring if it satisfies the following axioms: